StoneT2000/trajectorytranslation/README.md

 ```
 python scripts/watch_translation.py \
-    cfg=watch_cfg.yml model=results/test_exp/models/best_train_EpRet.pt
+    cfg=watch_cfg.yml model=results/test_exp/models/best_train_EpRet.pt traj_id=2
 ```

-For each environment, there is an associated config file for evalultaion and watching.
-These are stored at `cfgs/<env_name>/<eval_cfg|watch_cfg>.yml`
+For each environment, there is an associated config file for evaluation and watching.
+These are stored at `cfgs/<env_name>/<eval|watch>.yml`

 ### Reproducing Results

-For specific scripts to run experiments to reproduce table 1 in our paper, see `scripts/exos/<env_name>/*.sh`.
+For specific scripts to run experiments to reproduce table 1 in our paper, see `scripts/exps/<env_name>/*.sh`.
 These contain copy+pastable bash scripts to reproduce the individual results of each trial used to produce the mean values shown in table 1.

 Already trained models and weights can be downloaded here: https://drive.google.com/file/d/1m3GwDAsPypxXQdGppVNJxsr19qWfdKLS/view?usp=sharing
 They are organized by `results/<env_name>/<model>`

+We are still busy cleaning and organizing results for other non-core environments that were tested on.

 #### Reproducing Real World Experiments